Erich von Däniken: Piri Reis map

-Von Däniken wrote in Chariots of the Gods? that a version of the Piri Reis map depicted some Antarctic mountains that were and still are buried in ice, and could only be mapped with modern equipment.
+Däniken wrote in Chariots of the Gods? that a version of the Piri Reis map depicted some Antarctic mountains that were and still are buried in ice, and could only be mapped with modern equipment.
 His theory relies on the book of Maps of the Ancient Sea Kings by Charles Hapgood.
 A.D.
 Crown, in Some Trust in Chariots, explains how this is simply wrong.
-The map in von Däniken's book only extends five degrees south of the equator, ending in Cape São Roque, which means that it does not extend to Antarctica.
-Von Däniken also said that the map showed some distortions that would only happen if it was an aerial view taken from a spaceship flying above El Cairo, but in fact it does not extend far enough to the south to cause visible distortions in an aerial view.
-Von Däniken also asserts the existence of a legend saying that a god gave the map to a priest, the god being an extraterrestrial being.
+The map in Däniken's book only extends five degrees south of the equator, ending in Cape São Roque, which means that it does not extend to Antarctica.
+Däniken also said that the map showed some distortions that would only happen if it was an aerial view taken from a spaceship flying above El Cairo, but in fact it does not extend far enough to the south to cause visible distortions in an aerial view.
+Däniken also asserts the existence of a legend saying that a god gave the map to a priest, the god being an extraterrestrial being.
 But Piri Reis said that he had drawn that map himself using older maps, and the map is consistent with the cartographic knowledge of that time.
-Also, the map is not "absolutely accurate" as claimed by von Däniken, since it contains many errors and omissions; a fact that von Däniken did not correct when he covered the map again in his 1998 book Odyssey of the Gods.
-Other authors had already published this same idea, a fact that von Däniken did not recognize until 1974 in an interview with Playboy magazine.
+Also, the map is not "absolutely accurate" as claimed by Däniken, since it contains many errors and omissions; a fact that Däniken did not correct when he covered the map again in his 1998 book Odyssey of the Gods.
+Other authors had already published this same idea, a fact that Däniken did not recognize until 1974 in an interview with Playboy magazine.